History of Methadone

 to attend daily to receive their medication.
 Drug clinics usually

 offer a variety of treatment options.
-Large

 centre prescribing is often an essential part of a service to